 Combat food waste by planning meals, properly storing food, and utilizing preservation techniques like freezing or canning.

-Donate excess food to local organizations, compost scraps, and raise awareness about the environmental and social implications of food waste.
+Donate excess food to local organizations, compost scraps, and raise awareness about food waste’s environmental and social implications.

 Sustainable Foods are Bought Locally